Reejig Blog

 Early AI success comes from improving high-volume, low-ambiguity work.

-Schreiner advised against launching broad AI programs across the enterprise.
+Schreiner advised against broad AI programs across the enterprise.
 Instead, leaders should begin with work that is:

 • Repetitive